 Making the Most of a Father-Son RV Trip

 Carlos, our Lot Manager at AdventureKT, recently took his son Merle out on a 4-day Father-Son RV trip to Joshua Tree National Park.
 We got a chance to catch up with him upon his return to get the download on how it all went.
-Here are some highlights and tips, along with a few photos of these happy hikers and campers!
+Here are some highlights and tips for traveling with toddlers, along with a few photos of these happy hikers and campers!

 Q: How old is your son and what motivated you to bring him out on an RV vacation?